One frequently asked question in the Betrayal Trauma Recovery community is:

 Anne: And he could have been, you just don’t know yet.

 Lindsey: He could have been.

-Anne: So, after you found out that he had been lying to you again, you took some time.
+Anne: After you found out that he had been lying to you again, you took some time.

 Anne: Let’s talk about that process of what to do now.
-You’ve been separated in your home, then you found out he’s been lying to you again, he’s been using porn again.
-You’ve already been separated in the home, so now what do I do?
-So talk about how you felt and the process that you went through to determine what steps to take next.
+You’ve been separated in your home, then you find out he’s been lying to you again, he’s been using porn again.
+You’ve already been separated in the home, so now what do you do?
+Talk about how you felt and the process that you went through to determine what steps to take next.